We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more

 For Content Creators

-• Video editors and 3D artists still benefit from Intel’s high single-core speeds in Adobe tools.
+Video editors and 3D artists benefit from Intel’s high single-core speeds for Adobe applications.
+For multi-core workloads like Blender, DaVinci Resolve, or heavy multitasking, AMD processors perform better.

 For Students